Official-Codaisseur-Graduate/calendar-api-client/README.md

 ## Front-end Framework used for styling

-Materialize UI : Calendar App is using Materialize UI for styling the App.
+Materialize UI: Calendar App is using Materialize UI for styling the App.
 Go through the https://material-ui.com to know about the materialize UI in details.

 ## For all documentation and installation instructions, see the server repository